-- 1.1 Define the meaning of perspective drawing. - 1.2 Explain classification of perspective drawing.
+1.1 Define the meaning of perspective drawing.
+1.2 Explain classification of perspective drawing.
+1.3 Outline the importance of orthographic drawing.
+1.4 Describe the methods of perspective drawing.

 What is Perspective Drawing?

 Perspective is what gives a three-dimensional feeling to a flat image such as a drawing or a painting.
 In art, it is a system of representing the way that objects appear to get smaller and closer together the farther away they are from the viewer.